-I did not feel attachment to the garden Of paradise When I drank the fiery cup of Intellection I remained in pursuit of the Truth of the Universe I exhibited the excellence of elegant Thoughts.41 (Iqbal, "The Story of Man")
+I did not feel attachment to the garden Of paradise When I drank the fiery cup of Intellection I remained in pursuit of the Truth of the Universe I exhibited the excellence of elegant Thoughts.

 In contrast, Nazrul, as a Bengali poet, differed with emotional intensity, portraying himself as a lover of Allah rather than a servant, and expressing a passionate sense of urgency in his approaches.
 Nazrul wrote in "How Much Longer":